**Applications are closed. All funding has been allocated for this program.

 2) Training at Canadore College’s Innovation Centre for Advanced Manufacturing and Production (ICAMP): Participants will receive one on one specialized training on the specific equipment/software that is required to complete the company R&D project.
 This can include: CAD software, 3D printers, 3D scanners, waterjet cutter, robotics and more.
 Participants have access to ICAMP equipment and facilities to work on the company project at no cost during training.
 Companies & participants will schedule the training and time to work on projects requiring ICAMP equipment directly with ICAMP to fit within the project scope and time line.

 4) Personal and Professional Development Workshops: Four workshops on topics such as leadership, teamwork, communication/public speaking, continuous improvement, time management and strategic/critical thinking.
-These workshops will be in North Bay on June 14, July 19, September 13 & 27.

 Companies must be registered for-profit companies in the advanced manufacturing sector and are located within one of the following districts: Nipissing, Timiskaming, Parry Sound or Muskoka.
 Companies must have identified projects for the participant to complete.
 Emphasis will be placed on applicants who demonstrate the potential to create jobs, increase revenue and grow the economy.